My post listing the 2018 events was one of the most popular I published last year so it would be remiss of me not to carry the listings on to 2019.

-It’s time to put my 2018 events listing together.
 Remember this isn’t all literary events (there are plenty of lists of those and there must be hundreds of events) but it is a list of the main dedicated crime fiction events taking place in the UK (with a few notable additions).

 I aim to maintain the list and update it as dates are confirmed so do let me know if there’s anything I should add.

 Nothing uncovered so far – perhaps we’re all busy reading!

 22 – 24 February – Granite Noir 2019, Aberdeen’s crime writing festival